claydoers/claydoers/README.md

 **Professional software engineer that has a strong passion for <br>
 all things data!**

+- 🎮 Here is a cool idle game that I started to build <a href="https://github.com/claydoers/RentalEmpire">Rental Empire</a>
 - 💼 Some of my data related projects: <a href="https://github.com/claydoers/Portfolio">Portfolio</a>

 _______________